rmnjaat/ZZZZZ/README.md

 ### Using Docker

 This is an Envoy image built from my configuration use this , or you can build  using `docker file` .
+ > IF you are building docker image changes in cluster section  in envoy.yaml
+    `address: host.docker.internal`
+    `port_value: 50050`

 1. Pull the Docker image:
    ```bash
    docker pull rmnjaat/envoyimage